First….you have a beer

 As Thomas Jefferson said, “…but though an old man, I am but a young gardener”, well I am but a young cook.
 I am a self taught, actually still learning, wannabe chef, a post-60 year old father of two and lucky husband of one.
 I started cooking when I was about 12 or 13, influenced by my mother (The Mother Unit) and cooking shows on Public TV.
 Of course the first one was Julia Child, but growing up in New Orleans I was also lucky enough to watch Chef Paul Prudhomme on TV and there are many, many others.
 I’m not sure why, but I was always fascinated with great chefs.
+I’ve also been lucky enough in life to run across many other great cooks who have influenced me in one way or another.
 Being born and raised in New Orleans and South Louisiana, I am heavily influenced by the cuisine of that region, but I am also fascinated with many other cuisines and lots of various ways of cooking.
-I’ve also been lucky enough in life to run across many other great cooks who have influenced me in one way or another.
-We’ll be talking the about all of this as we go.
+My appreciation for South Louisiana’s culture grew when I spent twenty years on the East Coast.
+Back home now, I look forward to sharing some of the South Louisiana culture with all those who live elsewhere.
+We’ll be talking about all of this as we go.